imitelis/Full_Stack_Open_Exercises/part13/README.md

 ```

 At this point, information about whether the blog is read or not does not need to be available.

-Task 13.21.
+### Exercise 13.21.

-Expand the single-user route so that each blog in the reading list shows also whether the blog has been read and the id of the corresponding join table row.
+Expand the single-user route so that each blog in the reading list shows also whether the blog has been read <em>and</em> the id of the corresponding join table row.

 For example, the information could be in the following form: